 Recommended for Outdoor Activities because: Beach goers get outdoors to enjoy fishing, swimming and walking the gorgeous sands.

-Chelle's expert tip: Park for free in the lot off 14th Avenue and combine a walk on the beach with a visit to local shops, bars and restaurants.
+Chelle's expert tip: Combine a walk on the beach with a visit to local shops, bars and restaurants in the Third Street South retail area.

 Naples Bay Resort stocks the finest in boating equipment for day rentals to explore the Gordon River and bay waters.
 The power boats are fully equipped with all the latest navigational electronics and a Sony stereo system.
 Choose from deck boats that accommodate up to 10 passengers or center console boats more suited to fishing and seating up to eight passengers.
 There is so much to see and do in local waters, including visiting un-bridged Keewaydin Island beaches and cruising on down to the fishing villages of Marco Island for lunch on the water and the freshest fish possible.